isosphere/isosphere/README.md

-I build automation to eliminate repetitive tasks—if it saves someone a weekly click, I'll spend the day coding it.
+I build automation to eliminate repetitive tasks.
+If it saves someone a weekly click, I'll spend the day coding it.
-Solo web developer focused on reliable, performant solutions.

 Current stack: Debian, PostgreSQL, Rust, WASM.

-# Language Journey:

-- C → Memory management and safety fundamentals
+- C taught me memory management and safety fundamentals
-- Perl → Regular expressions and documentation practices
+- Perl taught me regular expressions and in-code documentation
-- Python → Rapid prototyping and iteration
+- Python taught me rapid prototyping
-- Rust → Type-safe productivity with compiler-enforced reliability
+- Rust taught me the value of type-safe productivity with compiler-enforced reliability

 I value code that works predictably and systems that respect both user time and developer sanity.